Exploring estate sales has been one of my favorite summertime activities for more than 20 years.

 Estate sales can be exciting.
 It’s easy to get caught up in the moment and make a few buying blunders.
 Remember, not every deal at an estate sale is a good deal.

-Before you head out the door, check out my article “7 Things I Always Buy at Estate Sales” and research prices on specific items you’re looking for.
+Before you head out the door, check out my article “7 Things You Should Buy at Estate Sales” and research prices on specific items you’re looking for.

 To avoid buyer’s remorse, ask yourself two clarifying questions before buying anything: